KernelFreeze/Litecraft/docs/README.md

 - [X] Native perfomance and better memory management.
 - [X] Faster and better rendering system.
 - [X] Multi-threaded and low Heap allocations.
 - [X] Rendering using shaders.
-[Shaders are faster than old calls OpenGL](https://thebookofshaders.com/00/).
+[Shaders are faster than old OpenGL calls](https://thebookofshaders.com/00/).
 - [X] Less crashes!
 Safe by design.
 - [X] Supported by an awesome community.
 - [X] Modern design (Design patterns and use of VAOs, VBOs, EBOs, etc).